Four-state area

-The four-state area or quad-state area, is the area where the states of Arkansas, Kansas, Missouri, and Oklahoma almost touch: Arkansas and Kansas share no boundary.
-The Tulsa, Oklahoma; Joplin, Missouri; and Fayetteville–Springdale–Rogers, Arkansas, metropolitan areas are located within the region.
+The four-state area or quad-state area, also known as Southwest Missouri, and Northwest Arkansas is where the states of Arkansas, Kansas, Missouri, and Oklahoma almost touch: Arkansas and Kansas share no boundary.
+The metropolitan areas of Tulsa, Oklahoma; Springfield, Missouri, Joplin, Missouri; and Fayetteville–Springdale–Rogers, Arkansas are in the region.
 Notable cities and towns in the area are Tulsa and Miami, Oklahoma; Pittsburg, Kansas; Joplin, Springfield, and Monett, Missouri; and Fayetteville, Springdale, Rogers, and Bentonville, Arkansas.

-The area is partially located in the Ozarks.
-Oil and gas production, as well as coal mining were and continue to be a large part of the region's industry.
+The area is partially in the Ozarks.
+Oil and gas production and coal mining were and continue to be a large part of the region's industry.
 Today, a major driver of the region's economy is Walmart, the world's largest retail company, whose headquarters are in Bentonville.
 Also headquartered nearby in Northwest Arkansas are Tyson Foods, the world's largest processor of chicken, beef, and pork (Springdale); and major trucking and transportation company J. B. Hunt (Lowell).
-The city of Joplin, Missouri, is the most centrally located city in the four-states area.
+The city of Joplin, Missouri is nearest to the center of the four-states area.

 Media

-Outside of Tulsa, the largest city in the four-states area by far, the area is covered primarily by two television markets.
-The Joplin–Pittsburg market covers the region’s counties in Missouri, Ottawa County, Oklahoma (the only county in Northeastern Oklahoma that is not designated as part of the Tulsa market) as well as most of Southeastern Kansas, with the exclusion of Chautauqua and Montgomery counties (which are also in the Tulsa DMA).
+Outside of Tulsa (the largest city in the four-states area by far), the area has two primary television markets.
+The Joplin–Pittsburg market covers the region’s counties in Missouri; Ottawa County, Oklahoma (the only county in northeastern Oklahoma that is not designated as part of the Tulsa market); and most of those in southeastern Kansas (excluding Chautauqua and Montgomery counties, which are also in the Tulsa DMA).
 It is served by KOAM-TV (channel 7, CBS; the station’s call letters stand for Kansas, Oklahoma, Arkansas, and Missouri), KFJX (channel 14, Fox/CW+), KSNF (channel 16, NBC), KODE-TV (channel 12, ABC), and KOZJ (channel 26, PBS; part of the two-station Ozarks Public Television regional member network).